lionelmace/vpc-on-classic-vsi/vsi_is_about_vpc.md

 {{site.data.keyword.vsi_is_full}} give you access to all of the benefits of {{site.data.keyword.vpc_short}}, including network isolation, security, and flexibility.
 {:shortdesc}

+Newer generation available!
+For more information, see [About virtual server instances for VPC](/docs/vpc?topic=vpc-about-advanced-virtual-servers) for generation 2 compute resources.
+{:important}

 ## What is {{site.data.keyword.vpc_short}}?
 An {{site.data.keyword.vpc_short}} is a virtual network that is tied to your customer account.
 It offers you a cost-effective entry point that provides cloud security and the ability to scale dynamically with growth.
 It gives you fine-grained control over your virtual infrastructure and your network traffic segmentation.